(1826 - 1896)

 Branch of Service: Artillery

 He is said, in family lore, to have been a wealthy slaveholder, and involved with the last (illegal) slave ship voyage from Africa to Georgia.
-He was sheriff of Sumter Country, Georgia from 1856 - 57.
-He enlisted for War service 6 July 1861, at Americus, age 36.
-He was appointed Lt.Col. of Artillery 26 May 1862.
+He had service in the Mexican War (1847-48) as an artillery Sergeant, and was Sheriff of Sumter Country, GA from 1856-57 and was an officer in the Georgia Militia.

 After the War

 He was a farmer and cotton broker.
 He was on the Americus City Council from 1867-72, President of the first Board of Education (1873), and Mayor, elected to terms in 1874, 1877, and 1893, and was serving as such at his death.
 He was a member of the Georgia General Assembly for a term in 1890-91.

 References & notes

 03/17/1896; Americus, GA; burial in Oak Grove Cemetery, Americus, GA